Skip to content

 1. To be eligible for the benefits described here, Employees must meet the eligibility requirements to be a Retiree described in Policy 5-112 and hold an appointment as emeriti.

-2. Each emeritus Retiree and their spouse or domestic partner, is entitled to the following benefits in addition to the basic retiree benefits set forth in Guideline G5-112B, Basic Retiree Benefits:
+2. Each emeritus Retiree and their spouse or domestic partner is entitled to the following benefits in addition to the basic retiree benefits set forth in Guideline G5-112B: Basic Retiree Benefits:

-1. Emeritus Ucard entitling the holder to most privileges regularly available to holders of Employee Ucards, including UTA/TRAX access (does not apply to items specifically contracted with other outside parties for employees, including the purchase of software through the Office of Software Licensing).
+1. Emeritus Ucard entitling the holder to most privileges regularly available to holders of Employee Ucards, including UTA/TRAX access (does not apply to items specifically contracted with other outside parties for Employees, including the purchase of software through the Office of Software Licensing).

 2. Complimentary admission to the Natural History Museum of Utah, Utah Museum of Fine Arts, and Red Butte Garden.

-4. Eligibility to enroll in the legal plan available to active employees of the University.
+4. Eligibility to enroll in the legal plan available to active employees of the university.

-5. Continued use of University email account.
+5. Continued use of university email account.

 7. Campus parking privileges without charge.